1350 Cafe to offer meals to seniors

 Jan.
 7: Pork roast with carrots and potatoes.

 Jan.
-9: Honey-crusted salmon, wild rice, mixed vegetables and a dinner roll.
+9: Honey crusted salmon, wild rice, mixed vegetables and dinner roll.

 Jan.
 10: Shepherd’s pie, side salad and fresh fruit.